 New full-time undergraduate students will be billed a mandatory orientation fee and a technology fee.
 Seniors and graduating Graduate students will be billed a mandatory Graduation Fee.
-Late payment fees will be charged as required and other miscellaneous departmental charges mentioned above may be added to the bill statement during a semester.
-Nursing and medical imaging majors will be billed other miscellaneous charges per the School of Nursing.
+Late payment fees will be charged as required and other miscellaneous departmental charges mentioned above may be added to the billing statement during a semester.
+Nursing and medical imaging majors will be billed for other miscellaneous charges per the School of Nursing.

 Please read further for student health insurance charges.